KunwarBindra/KunwarBindra/README.md

 ## Experience

-### Senior Software Engineer @ NexGen Tech Solutions
+### Senior Full-Stack Engineer @ NexGen Tech Solutions
 *Jun 2023 – Sep 2024, Haryana, India*

-- Led a full-stack CMS revamp with Next.js & TypeScript, boosting user satisfaction by 60% and reducing codebase size by 70%.
+- Led a full-scale rewrite of the legacy OTT CMS platform using TypeScript and Next.js modernizing architecture and rebuilding core features like RBAC, content curation, monetization integration, and large media uploads, reducing codebase size by 70%.
-- Created OTT FAST service ($2M product) using React, GraphQL, and TailwindCSS, increasing engagement by 20%.
+- Implemented CI/CD pipelines using Jenkins, Docker, AWS ECR, and Helm, enabling seamless Kubernetes deployments to Amazon EKS, accelerating release cycles by 40% and reducing manual deployment efforts by 60%.
-- Automated CI/CD of revamped CMS with Jenkins, Docker, AWS EKS, and Helm, cutting deployment time by 40%.
+- Designed and launched a $2M FAST Channel service using React.js, GraphQL, and Tailwind CSS, featuring drag-and-drop video content reordering, automated scheduling, and ad monetization, boosting viewer engagement by 20%.

-### Software Engineer @ NexGen Tech Solutions
+### Full-Stack Engineer @ NexGen Tech Solutions
 *Jan 2021 – May 2023, Haryana, India*

-- Built responsive UIs for Hoichoi (10M+ users), improving load times by 50% through code splitting & lazy loading.
+- Constructed responsive UIs for Hoichoi, a Bengali video streaming platform with 10M+ users, using React, JavaScript, HTML, and CSS, implementing lazy loading and code splitting to improve FCP and TTI scores by 50%.
-- Engineered 20+ high-performance RESTful APIs with Node.js and MongoDB, achieving a 40% drop in response time through query optimization and caching.
+- Developed 15+ RESTful APIs using Node.js and MongoDB for Hoichoi’s user account system, optimizing queries, indexing, and caching, reducing average response time by 40%.
-- Achieved 95% on-time delivery, resolving 80% of critical issues within 24 hours.
+- Collaborated with cross-functional teams to deliver features, while resolving 80% of critical issues within 24 hours and contributing to a 95% on-time delivery rate.

 ---